patheros/PathSetManuals/Manual.md

 Ice Tray is a speed shifter and six tape delays, called ice cubes.
 Each cube can solidify, capturing what ever was last recorded into it for an indefinite amount of time.

-Bipass: Left and Right inputs are connected directly to the outputs.
+Bypass: Left and Right inputs are connected directly to the outputs.

 ### Ice Cubes